-- To be treated with dignity and respect; - To impartial access without discrimination or unfair treatment in regard to race, ethnicity, national origin, religion, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location within the service area; - To choose a Prepaid Health Plan (PHP) or Primary Care Manager (PCM) as permitted in OAR 410-141-0060, Oregon Health Plan Managed Care Enrollment Requirements, a Primary Care Physician (PCP) or service site, and to change those choices as permitted in OAR 410-141-0080, Oregon Health Plan Disenrollment from PHPs, and the PHP's administrative policies; - To refer oneself directly to mental health, chemical dependency, or family planning services without getting a referral from a PCP or other in-network provider; - To have a friend, family member, or advocate present during appointments and at other times as needed within clinical guidelines; - To be actively involved in the development of his/her treatment plan; - To be given information about his/her condition and covered and noncovered services to allow an informed decision about proposed treatment(s); - To consent to treatment or refuse services, and be told the consequences of that decision, except for court ordered services;
+- To be treated with dignity and respect. - To impartial access without discrimination or unfair treatment in regard to race, ethnicity, national origin, religion, gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location within the service area. - To refer oneself directly to mental health, chemical dependency, or family planning services without getting a referral from a PCP or other in-network provider.

-- To receive written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency; - To have written materials explained in a manner that is understandable to the Medicare member; - To receive necessary and reasonable services to diagnose the presenting condition; - To receive covered services under the Oregon Health Plan that meet generally accepted standards of practice and is medically appropriate; - To obtain covered preventive services; - To have access to urgent and emergency services 24-hours a day, seven days a week as described in OAR 410-141-0140, Oregon Health Plan Prepaid Health Plan Emergency and Urgent Care Services; - To receive a referral to specialty practitioners for medically appropriate covered services; - To have a clinical record maintained which documents conditions, services received, and referrals made; - To have access to one's own clinical record, unless restricted by statute; - To transfer of a copy of his/her clinical record to another provider; - To execute a statement of wishes for treatment, including the right to accept or refuse medical, surgical, chemical dependency or mental health treatment and the right to execute directives and powers of attorney for healthcare established under ORS 127 as amended by the Oregon Legislative Assembly 1993 and the OBRA 1990 Patient Self-Determination Act; - To receive written notices before a denial of, or change in, a benefit or service level is made, unless such notice is not required by federal or state regulations; - To know how to make a complaint or appeal with the Prepaid Health Plan (PHP) and receive a response as defined in OAR 410-141-0260 to 410-141-0266; - To request an administrative hearing with the Department of Human Services (DHS or Department); - To receive interpreter services as defined in OAR 410-141-0220, Oregon Health Plan Prepaid Health Plan Accessibility; and - To receive a notice of an appointment cancellation in a timely manner.
+- To have a friend, family member, or advocate present during appointments and at other times as needed within clinical guidelines. - To be actively involved in the development of his/her treatment plan. - To be given information about his/her condition and covered and noncovered services to allow an informed decision about proposed treatment(s). - To consent to treatment or refuse services, and be told the consequences of that decision, except for court ordered services. - To receive written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency. - To have written materials explained in a manner that is understandable to the Medicare member. - To receive necessary and reasonable services to diagnose the presenting condition. - To receive covered services under the Oregon Health Plan that meet generally accepted standards of practice and is medically appropriate. - To obtain covered preventive services. - To receive a referral to specialty practitioners for medically appropriate covered services. - To have a clinical record maintained which documents conditions, services received, and authorizations made. - To have access to one's own clinical record, unless restricted by statute. - To transfer of a copy of his/her clinical record to another provider. - To execute a statement of wishes for treatment, including the right to accept or refuse medical, surgical, chemical dependency or mental health treatment and the right to execute directives and powers of attorney for healthcare established under ORS 127 as amended by the Oregon Legislative Assembly 1993 and the OBRA 1990 Patient Self-Determination Act. - To receive written notices before a denial of, or change in, a benefit or service level is made, unless such notice is not required by federal or state regulations. - To request an administrative hearing with the Department of Human Services (DHS or Department). - To receive a notice of an appointment cancellation in a timely manner.